Loeb Classical Library Foundation Postdoctoral Fellowship

-The Trustees of the Loeb Classical Library Foundation announce funding of four two-year postdoctoral fellowships to be held in the academic years 2021–2023.
-[A further four fellowships will be funded for the academic years 2022–2024] The details for the first round of competition for these fellowships are as follows:
+The Trustees of the Loeb Classical Library Foundation will once again be funding four two-year postdoctoral fellowships to be held in the academic years 2023–2025.
+The details for the competition for these fellowships are as follows:

-Eligibility: Doctoral dissertation in the US or abroad in any area of classical studies, completed in the academic years 2019/20 or 2020/21.
+Eligibility: Doctoral dissertation in the United States or abroad in any area of classical studies, completed in the academic years 2021/22 or 2022/23.

-Stipend: $50,000 plus reimbursements for health benefits (to $5000) if needed, and for modest moving expenses (to $1500) where needed to take advantage of a Visiting Scholar status (on which see further below); $2000 research fund.
+Stipend: $52,000 per year plus reimbursements for health benefits (up to $5,000 per annum) if needed, and for modest moving expenses (to $1,500) where needed to take advantage of a Visiting Scholar status (on which see further below); $2,000 research fund per year.

 Residency: Fellows should aim to establish a visiting scholar relationship with an academic institution (in some cases the home institution may be the most suitable) in which they can best carry out their research program.

 Application Materials: A cover letter; a proposal (maximum 1000 words) for a specific research project to be carried out during the term of the fellowship, including a rationale for the proposed academic affiliation (see above); curriculum vitae; 3 letters of recommendation (submitted online); writing sample (5000–10,000 words); (for 2023-degree candidates) TOC with page range of completed chapters, detailed statement in dissertation adviser’s letter on prospects for completion.

 For additional information about the fellowship please visit: https://pd.lclf.harvard.edu

 1) Completion of online application questions

 2) A cover letter

 3) A proposal (maximum 1000 words) for a specific research project to be carried out during the term of the fellowship, including a rationale for the proposed academic affiliation (see above)